A Mighty Fortress (novel): Plot

 In Charis, Master Howsmyn and his researchers begin developing an exploding shell for the navy's new iron cannons, while Earl Grey Harbor opens clandestine negotiations with King Gorjah of Tarot.
 Earl Lock Island uses additional units of the navy to apply even greater pressure on Gorjah, while Merlin, disguised yet again as Zhevons, infiltrates Gorjah bedchamber and convinces him (at dagger point) to agree to join the Charisian Empire.
 Sharleyan and Cayleb return to Charis just before she gives birth to the Crown Princess Alanah.
 In Dohlar, Earl Thirsk manages to force the Charisians to retreat from their forward base, inflicting serious losses on several of their units.
 The Temple, having declared Holy War against Charis and with its new fleet ready, orders the ships to move out and join ships from other mainland fleets in Dohlar.
 Cayleb and Sharleyan, decide to meet the bulk of the Church's fleet with over 60 ships of their own, however, they discover too late, that the Church had managed to deceive them, sending their ships to the Desnairian Empire instead, by way of the Tarot Channel (as a reminder to Gorjah that they are still in charge).
 Caught with their most of their fleet badly out of position and unable to do anything about the Church's move on Tarot, Cayleb and Sharleyan decide to send Earl Lock Island and his 25 ships against over 120 galleons, though only 90 are armed.
 However, Howsmyn manages to complete his trials on the new shells and manages to provide some of Lock Islands ships with the new guns and a small amount of the new shells.
 Lock Island then leads a daring nighttime ambush against the Church's fleet and manages to catch it completely surprised, eliminating an entire column of ships before they can respond.
 Once his ships penetrate the Church's formation, Lock Island sends a signal flare into the air and the ships equipped with the new guns fire the new shells.
 The sudden destructiveness of the new weapons overwhelms the Church's fleet, shattering its cohesiveness and morale.
 Only nine manage to escape, with all the others being captured, sunk or burned.
 The cost to Charisians is high, as nearly half of their own galleons are destroyed.
 Emperor Cayleb's cousin, Bryahn Lock Island, is also killed in the battle.

 As Cayleb mourns his cousin's death, Merlin comforts him as best as he can, telling him that Bryahn only did his duty, as Cayleb would've done in his place.
 Privately, Merlin reflects that the church is likely to rebuild its fleet and try to destroy Charis again, despite this staggering loss, since it has no other choice.

+Reception

+The book was nominated for the 2011 Prometheus Award.

+The book was reviewed by Daniel Ostrowski for the Polish fanzine Fahrenheit.

+Editions

+The book was translated to several languages, including German and Polish.